devpi/devpi/doc/index.rst

   that all dependencies will resolve when installing your own (previously uploaded) development package from an index.

-To learn more, checkout our quickstart and other docs.
+To learn more checkout our quickstart and other docs.

+To understand more of how the PyPI protocol works, checkout :pep:`438` and related documentation

 .. _label_quickstart_section: